 “What is mind over matter when you have a body with lymphedema or other chronic illnesses?
-With the condition that intertwines with your life for so long – it’s a part of who you are, even if that means a daily fight against it.”
+The condition that intertwines with your life for so long is a part of who you are, even if that means a daily fight against it.”
 This first line of one of Sara’s Instagram posts drew me to her story about her lymphedema and how she deals with it.
 This beautiful young woman has been dealing with lymphedema for most of her life as she has primary lymphedema.

 Sara first noticed her leg swelling around the time she hit puberty at 12 years old.
 Her family has a history of lymphedema, but she was unaware of this at the time.
 Sara’s father was a polygamist and had 17 children.
 Her full biological brother also showed signs of lymphatic swelling throughout puberty and into adulthood.
 Her father’s first wife, who raised and cared for her, was not her biological mother.
 However, she saw Sara’s swelling and knew it was not a good sign.
 She would not stop until she figured out a diagnosis and took Sara to a geneticist and dermatologist, and finally, a specialist who diagnosed her with lymphedema.

 Around this same time, her first mom was diagnosed with colon cancer.
 While undergoing chemotherapy and so much more, she continued Sara’s diagnosis journey with her.
 Even though they didn’t always have a perfect relationship, they continued to help and support each other through this difficult time.
-She did all she could for her health and the entire family’s health and well-being.
-Then when Sara was 16, her first mom died of cancer she had fought so hard to overcome.
-It was incredibly hard for Sara to accept that she would have to continue without her.
+She did all she could for her and her family’s health and well-being.
+Then, when Sara was 16, her first mom died of cancer she had fought so hard to overcome.
+It was tough for Sara to accept that she would have to continue without her.

 LEARNING TO LOVE HER BODY